skip to content

 Race Equality at Cambridge

 The University joined the Advance HE's Race Equality Charter in 2016 and received the REC Bronze award in November 2019.
+We successfully renewed our award in February 2026.

 The Race Equality Charter (REC) is a national scheme that provides a framework for higher education institutions to recognise, investigate and challenge barriers to recruitment, progression and retention of Black, Asian and Minority Ethnic staff and students.